You have a business and you want to sell lots, or am I wrong?

 – Nudge the reader to perform a single action

-When we concentrate on these 4 elements, all derived from the Big Idea, our message becomes more convincing and we prevent the copy from becoming sloppy and lose our reader’s interest.
+When we concentrate on these 4 elements, all derived from the Big Idea, our message becomes more compelling and we prevent the copy from becoming sloppy and losing our reader’s interest.

-Let’s look at an example of an ad that follows the Rule of One.
+Let’s look at this example that follows the Rule of One.

 Ramit Sethi is very successful because all his marketing strategy follows the Rule of One.
 Check the website and read the copy and you will realise that everything works around a single Big Idea.